Are you a non-U.S. citizen interested in attending college on an F-1, J-1, or M-1 visa? Welcome to ECC!

 - Successful completion of college-level English composition where English was the language of instruction

 As an incoming international student, you’ll take several placement tests to assess your skill levels and place you in the appropriate classes.
 For more details,

 If you have completed post-secondary courses (university or college), we strongly encourage you to submit official, English-translated copies of transcripts for possible credit.
 You will need to have your transcripts evaluated by an evaluation service.

 Attend New Student Orientation

 Orientation is required of all new international students attending ECC.
 Once we receive your application and required documentation, we will send you a date for your new student orientation.

 Change of Status and Reinstatement to F-1 Visa Status

 - Change of Status to F-1 Visa.
 If you are currently in the United States on a non-immigrant visa, you may be eligible to change your status to F-1 without exiting the U.S. You’ll have to submit additional documentation to USCIS.
 To begin an application for a change of status to F-1, please complete the online application.

 - Reinstatement.
 If you are currently in the U.S. and out-of-status on your F-1 visa, ECC may be able to help you regain your F-1 status.
 USCIS allows F-1 students who have fallen out-of-status to apply for reinstatement if certain conditions are met.
 You’ll have to submit additional documentation to USCIS.
-Once you have received confirmation from the Center for International Education and Programs that you are eligible for reinstatement, please begin your reinstatement application online or complete the Reinstatement Application.
-Questions?
-Check out our Reinstatement FAQ.
+Once you have received confirmation from the Center for International Education and Programs that you are eligible for reinstatement, please begin your reinstatement application online or download and complete the Reinstatement Application.

 - Additional Resources.
-Learn more about maintaining your status, your rights and responsibilities as an F-1 student, and additional resources for international students.
+Learn more about maintaining your status, your rights and responsibilities as an F-1 student, and other resources for international students.